American Road Marketing and Publicity Photographs Series

 Summary

 In 1913, Henry Ford established Ford Motor Company's photographic department.
 Though few internal records describe company photography, remaining photographs reveal a wide range of departmental activity.
 Over nearly 100 years, Ford photographers documented company ventures, personal affairs, and daily life around the world.
-This photograph shows an automobile parked outside the Cathedral and Campanile (free standing bell tower) of Pisa.
+This photograph shows a forest road through J.W.
+Wells State Park on Lake Michigan's Green Bay.

 Keywords